KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - **Add Attempt:**
   Go to `/input` to add a new attempt.
 - **View Log:**
-  Go to `/log` to see all attempts and delete attempt entries.
+  Go to `/log` to see, import, export, and delete attempts.
 - **View Recap:**
   Go to `/recap` to see player analytics (highest score, total score, efficiency, etc.).
 - **Navigate:**